 3. Pull the bulb straight out of the socket and push in the new bulb.

-To complete installation, follow the removal procedure in reverse order.
+Install the new bulbs in reverse order.

 USING THE RIGHT BULBS

 Replacement bulbs are specified in the chart below.
 Headlamp bulbs must be marked with an authorized "D.O.T." for North America and an "E" for Europe to assure lamp performance, light brightness and pattern and safe visibility.
 The correct bulbs will not damage the lamp assembly or void the lamp assembly warranty and will provide quality bulb burn time.